Non-archimedean tame topology and stably dominated types: Decomposition of definable types

-\<{lem} Let $p$ be an $A$-definable type on some $A$-definable set $V$ and set $r = \mathrm{rk}_{\G} (p)$.
+\begin{lem} Let $p$ be an $A$-definable type on some $A$-definable set $V$ and set $r = \mathrm{rk}_{\G} (p)$.
 There exists an $A$-definable germ of maps $\delta : p \to \G^r$ of maximal rank.
-Furthermore for any such $\delta$ the definable type $\delta_{*} (p)$ is $A$-definable. \>{lem}
+Furthermore for any such $\delta$ the definable type $\delta_{*} (p)$ is $A$-definable. \end{lem}

-\prf The existence of the germ $\delta$ follows from Lemma \ref{defty1}.
+\prf The existence of the germ $\delta$ follows from \lemref{defty1}.
 It is clear that any two such germs differ by composition with an element of $\GL_r(\Qq) \ltimes \G(A)^r$.
-So, if one fixes such a germ, it is represented by any element of the $A$-definable family $(\g_a: (a \in Q''))$ in Lemma \ref{defty1}.
+So, if one fixes such a germ, it is represented by any element of the $A$-definable family $(\g_a: (a \in Q''))$ in \lemref{defty1}.
 The definable type $\delta_{*} (p)$ on $\G^r$ does not depend on the choice of $\delta$ within this family, hence $\delta_{*}(p)$ is an $A$-definable type. \eprf